Mauxca/ps239t-final-project/README.md

 # ps239t-final-project
-This project collects and analyzes criminal justice statistics in California
+This project collects and analyzes juvenile justice statistics in California